Securrency-OSS/mirai/docs/docs/basics/parsers.md

 ]);
 ```

-## Creating a Action Parser
+## Creating an Action Parser

-To create a action parser, simply extend a class with `MiraiActionParser`.
+To create an action parser, simply extend a class with `MiraiActionParser`.

 ```dart
 import 'dart:async';